-Before we get into the details of my journey to the 49th state, here’s one last warm-up post with 12 odd facts you probably didn’t know about Alaska.
+Before we get into the details of my journey to the 49th state, here’s one last warm-up post with 35 interesting and weird facts you probably didn’t know about Alaska.

 1 It reached 100 degrees in Alaska – once.